juanfernandes/juanfernandes-uk/src/notes/weeknotes-3.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #3'
+title: "Weeknotes #3"
-description: >-
-  This week has been a busy one - with the housework and a new freelance project.
-There's been a lot of furniture moving around while the new carpets were fitted.
+description: "This week has been a busy one - with the housework and a new freelance project.
+There's been a lot of furniture moving around while the new carpets were fitted."
 keywords:
   - weeknotes
   - freelance
   - front-end
   - developer
-postImage: "/v1579162295/og.jpg"
-date: 2019-02-24T21:26:04.610Z
+date: 2019-02-24T21:26:04Z
-tags:
-  - notes
 ---
-This week has been a busy one - with the housework and a new freelance project.
+This week has been a busy one - with the housework and a new freelance project.{.lead}

 There's been a lot of furniture moving around while the new carpets were fitted.
 While all this was going on I started working on a new freelance project - an online shop being added to an existing website using Perch CMS and the Perch Shop app.